Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Be proactive – the time is now.

-Which transactions will be subject to Transfer Pricing laws?
+Which transactions are subject to Transfer Pricing laws?

 A wide variety of transaction types fall under the Transfer Pricing umbrella.
-These include: fees; the sale of goods; the purchase of materials, parts, or royalties; management/service fees; the purchase of fixed assets; or even interest on loans offered or guaranteed by related companies.
+These include, but not limited to the sales of goods; the purchase of materials, parts, or royalties; management/service fees; the purchase of fixed assets; or even interest on loans offered or guaranteed by related companies.

 That means distributors will need to keep tabs on the purchase and sale of goods, any royalties involved, and any management fees incurred during operations.